 Edinburgh's dramatic skyline is one of the most spectacular of any city in the world – for visitors emerging from Waverley station, it is dominated on one side by the Castle perched atop its famous rock, and on the other by the 60m-high Gothic spire of one of the Scottish capital's great public memorials.

 The Scott Monument, built in 1846 to celebrate the life of Sir Walter Scott, is the largest monument to a writer anywhere in the world.
 At the base of the tower, the grand seated figure of Scott carved from Carrara marble casts a watchful eye over Princes Street – one of several public statues by the Scottish sculptor Sir John Steell commemorating the city's famous sons.

 The spire is a grand and unapologetic display of the high regard in which Edinburgh holds its cultural heritage and the astonishing achievements of people from the city.
 From literary legends to architects, economists, philosophers, Enlightenment figures and scientists, it's impossible to walk far in the city centre without stumbling across a statue commemorating a man from Edinburgh whose life and work have had a major impact.

-Or, as the first Unesco City of Literature, what about the city's famous female literary figures?
+Or, as the first Unesco City of Literature, what about the city's other famous female literary figures?
 Such as Dame Muriel Spark, who is probably best known as the author of The Prime of Miss Jean Brodie, but is widely considered to be one of Britain's greatest writers?

-In the same year, a statue by Gillian Wearing of suffragist leader Millicent Fawcett will become the first to a woman in Parliament Square in London, while a statue by Hazel Reeves of suffragette leader Emmeline Pankhurst is due to be unveiled in Manchester in December.
+In the same year, a statue by Gillian Wearing of suffragist leader Millicent Fawcett became the first to a woman in Parliament Square in London, while a statue by Hazel Reeves of suffragette leader Emmeline Pankhurst was unveiled in Manchester that December.

 Rhona Taylor, Commissioning Editor (Scotland), Art UK, and former Edinburgh coordinator on the Art UK Sculpture Project